byoda/byoda-python/README.md

 This repo hosts the reference implementation (in Python) of the Byoda directory server, a generic 'service' server and the data pod.
 For more information about Byoda, please go to the [web site](https://www.byoda.org/)

 ## Status
 This is alpha-quality software.
-The only user interface available is curl.
+The only user interface available today is curl and a tool to call GraphQL APIs.
+If you don't know what curl is, this software is probably not yet mature enough for you.
 The byoda.net network is running, a proof-of-concept service 'Address Book' is up and running and you can install the data pod on a VM in AWS, Azure or GCP or on a server in your home.

 ## Getting started with the data pod
 There are two ways to install the pod: